-4.4.12.1 species A landscape plan, prepared by a suitably qualified consultant, must be provided with all multiple dwellings, commercial and mixed-use development applications.
-T list and irrigation plan and is to be in accordance with the Residential Design Codes.
-4.4.12.2 Development applications for commercial development must satisfy the following: a.
-A minimum of 12 percent of the site area shall be provided Deep Soil Area (DSA).
-The Deep Soil Area shall have a minimum dimension of 1sqm (1m x 1m); b.
+- 4.4.12.1 A landscape plan, prepared by a suitably qualified consultant, must be provided with all multiple dwellings, commercial and mixed-use development applications.
+The landscaping plan must include a species - 4.4.12.2 Development applications for commercial development must satisfy the following: - A minimum of 12 percent of the site area shall be provided Deep Soil Area (DSA).
+The Deep Soil Area shall have a minimum dimension of 1sqm (1m x 1m); - b.
 A minimum of 3 percent of the site area shall be provided as Planting Area.
-The Planting Area shall have a minimum dimension of 1sqm (1m x 1m); c.
-Where the required deep soil area cannot be provided due to site constraints, planting areas are to be provided within structures at a rate of double the shortfall in d.
-Where a lot boundary setback applies, 80 percent of that area at ground level must be provided as canopy cover at maturity; and e.
-Existing trees on a property must be retained where they meet the following criteria: i.
-Healthy specimens with ongoing viability; ii.
-Species is not on the State or local weed register; iii.
-Height of at least 4m, or trunk diameter of 160mm measured 1m from the ground, or average canopy diameter of at least 4m; f.
-The proposed removal of any tree that meets clause 4.4.9.2 (above) is to be provided with an arboriculture assessment; g.
-Where removal is deemed appropriate by the arboriculture assessment the trees must be replaced; h.
-The proposed removal of any native vegetation is to be supported by a flora and fauna assessment; and i.
+The Planting Area shall have a minimum dimension of 1sqm (1m x 1m); - c.
+Where the required deep soil area cannot be provided due to site constraints, planting areas are to be provided within structures at a rate of double the shortfall in deep soil area; - d.
+Where a lot boundary setback applies, 80 percent of that area at ground level must be provided as canopy cover at maturity; and - e.
+Existing trees on a property must be retained where they meet the following criteria: - Healthy specimens with ongoing viability; - Species is not on the State or local weed register; - iii.
+Height of at least 4m, or trunk diameter of 160mm measured 1m from the ground, or average canopy diameter of at least 4m; - The proposed removal of any tree that meets clause 4.4.9.2 (above) is to be provided with an arboriculture assessment; - g.
+Where removal is deemed appropriate by the arboriculture assessment the trees must be replaced; - h.
+The proposed removal of any native vegetation is to be supported by a flora and fauna assessment; and - .
 Uncovered car parking at ground level must be provided with canopy cover at maturity of at least 60 percent.

-4.4.13 S ERVI CING AND FUNCTIONALITY
+4.4.13 SERVICING AND FUNCTIONALITY

-4.4.13.1 Waste storage facilities are to be provided on site and in accordance with City of Vincent waste guidelines for new developments; 4.4.13.2 Waste storage facilities are to be screened from direct public view.
-4.4.13.3 Residential Waste storage areas must be separated from non-residential storage areas.
-4.4.13.4 A Waste Management Plan is required for all residential properties over two dwellings, Mixed Use Developments, Commercial, Industrial and other non-residential of
+- 4.4.13.1 Waste storage facilities are to be provided on site and in accordance with City of Vincent waste guidelines for new developments; - 4.4.13.2 Waste storage facilities are to be screened from direct public view. - 4.4.13.3 Residential Waste storage areas must be separated from non-residential storage areas. - 4.4.13.4 A Waste Management Plan is required for all residential properties over two dwellings, Mixed Use Developments, Commercial, Industrial and other non-residential developments.